mage-one-com/qps/README.md

 # Quick Protection System (QPS)

 QPS is a little request inspection module for Magento 1 stores.
-It receives its configuration via the API of https://mage-one.com/
+It receives its configuration via the API of https://mage-one.com/.

+# Installation
+## with composer

+1. Add the repository with the module:

+        "repositories": [
+            {
+                "type": "vcs",
+                "url": "git@github.com:mage-one-com/qps.git"
+            }
+        ],

+2. `composer require mage_one_come/qps`

+## with modman

+    modman clone git@github.com:mage-one-com/qps.git

+## manually
+[Download zip file](https://github.com/mage-one-com/qps/archive/master.zip) and copy the files from `src` into your magento root directory

+# Deinstallation

+## with composer
+- Remove module from `composer.json` and rerun `composer update mageone/qps`
+- Drop the rules table: `DROP TABLE <prefix>mageone_qps_rules;`

+## with modman or manually
+- Remove the files from your installation
+- Drop the rules table: `DROP TABLE <prefix>mageone_qps_rules;`

+# How does it work?

+##

 # Contribution

 Please send your contribution as a pull request against our develop branch.
-Also, please include the MIT License header in every file.

 # Developer